Everything You Need to Know About UK Non-Resident Tax

 Dividend and interest income are typically treated as disregarded income in the UK, meaning there is usually no tax owed.
 However, in rare cases, if it is deemed appropriate, you can claim to have it considered and pay UK tax on it.
 You can claim the tax back on pensions if it was withheld by the UK.

-Who Is Considered a Non-Resident for UK Tax Purposes?
+Who is Considered a Non-Resident for UK Tax Purposes?

 You qualify as a non-resident for UK tax purposes when: